-This book grew out of a set of lecture notes that I prepared while teaching an undergraduate course at MIT.
-The course, and therefore this book, benefited from suggestions from faculty colleagues (especially Eric Grimson, Srinivas Devadas, and Fredo Durand), teaching assistants, and the students who took the course.
+The first edition of this book grew out of a set of lecture notes that I prepared while teaching an undergraduate course at MIT.
+The course, and therefore this book, benefited from suggestions from faculty colleagues (especially Ana Bell, Eric Grimson, Srinivas Devadas, Fredo Durand, Ron Rivest, and Chris Terman), teaching assistants, and the students who took the course.
+David Guttag overcame his aversion to computer science, and proofread multiple chapters.